Warsaw Man Arrested For DWI Repeat Offender - NewsBreak

 Warsaw Man Arrested For DWI Repeat Offender

 Sedalia Police observed a vehicle traveling eastbound on West Main Street without license plate lights Saturday night.
-A traffic stop was conducted at South...ksisradio.com
+A traffic stop was conducted at South...awesome923.com

 Sedalia Police observed a vehicle traveling eastbound on West Main Street without license plate lights Saturday night.
-A traffic stop was conducted at South...ksisradio.com
+A traffic stop was conducted at South...awesome923.com